bwahacker/json-tables/README.md

 You just say one thing: `"__dict_type": "table"`.

-To be blunt: if you regularly work with tabular JSON and this doesn’t seem useful to you—*that’s weird*.
+To be blunt: if you regularly work with tabular JSON and this doesn't seem useful to you—*that's weird*.

 We built the modern data world on JSON, and yet there's never been a common way to say "this is a table."
 This proposal fixes that.